antoniojbt/project_quickstart/README.rst

 	Many links are tutorials I've come across, if you know of other good ones please share them.

+	Make sure to check the official sites and follow their tutorials for each of the tools as a primary source however.

 	Feel free to fork, raise issues and send pull requests.